quantumghent/TensorTutorials/lectures/1-Introduction/TensorNetworks.md

 Of course, in order to really consider a tensor *network*, it is necessary to consider diagrams that consist of multiple tensors, or in other words of multiple nodes.
 The simplest such diagram represents the _outer product_ of two tensors.
-This is represented by two tensors being placed next to eachother.
+This is represented by two tensors being placed next to each other.
 The value of the resulting network is simply the product of the constituents.
 For example, the outer product of a rank three tensor $A$ and a rank two tensor $B$ is given by: